 Does your Device often Prompt to Enter the Correct Wi-Fi Password?

 In this case, you should reboot Router/Modem: Sometimes Messed up in broadband Internet connection router/modem due to bad weather, rainfall, or thunderstorm.
-Hence, the Wi-Fi device won’t connect with Wi-Fi Router, but it works well on PC/ Mac or with Wi-Fi TV like Apple TV, Amazon Fire Stick, Roku, etc. So you Should Restart your broadband router then wait a while.
+Hence, the Wi-Fi device won’t connect with Wi-Fi Router, but it works well on PC/ Mac or with Wi-Fi TV like Apple TV, Amazon Fire Stick, Roku, etc. So you Should Restart your broadband router and then wait a while.
 Next, you’ll have to enter the Wi-Fi password. in most cases, this trick does fix the Wi-Fi connectivity issue in iOS.